linuskjk/CableProbe/README.md

 4. Fit the OLED display into place
 5. Close the enclosure

+To the reviewer if you wonder about the 3d models of the usb-c ports on the pcb I sadly couldnt find any 3d models of it and I was told to just keep it like this.

 Everything is designed to fit snugly without additional hardware.